P on Apple Watch showing one-tap bathroom logging

 Try P Free Alongside Waterllama

-Most of P is free, including the bathroom-based tracking and the smart water reminders.
+Most of P is free, including bathroom-based tracking and smart water reminders.
 Tap once per bathroom visit for a couple of weeks.
-If the output-based picture lands cleaner than intake logging, you can let Waterllama Premium expire.
+If the lower-effort pattern is more useful to you than drink-by-drink logging, you can let Waterllama Premium expire.

 Download on the App Store